Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 Do you want your audience to be emotionally inspired and purchase something?

-So have a simple idea of what you want to write and what action you are target audience must make.
+So have a simple idea of what you want to write and what action your target audience must make.
 It is as simple as that.

 ## Types of writing styles